 With the promulgation and enactment of the National Environmental Management: Integrated Coastal Management Act, a paradigm shift in coastal management has occurred in South Africa.

 Markets: Water, GovernmentExpertise: Ports and terminals, Environmental management

 Aurecon’s Programme, Portfolio and Project Delivery Leader John Mason says that programme and portfolio management offer benefits to the planning, delivery and maintenance of water infrastructure.

 Governments across the world are increasingly embracing the use of Public Private Partnerships (PPPs) to deliver infrastructure services.

 In our third thinking paper focussing on programme management, we discuss what challenges programmes experience and how is it possible to identify when a programme is experiencing difficulties.

-Markets: GovernmentExpertise: Programme and project delivery
+Markets: GovernmentExpertise: Programme and project management, Health

 In this interview, Deon Pretorius, Aurecon’s Land Development Services Leader in Cape Town, describes some of the barriers to creating efficient cities as well as current trends and the solutions and innovations Aurecon is leveraging to help our clients ‘get it right’.